starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

 }
 ```

-Set a breakpoint at the `printf` function (because its right before the scanf).
+Notice the `printf` statement occurs right before the `scanf` function call.
+This is a good place to set a breakpoint in order to see the instructions leading up to the `scanf` call.

-Stop at the instruction just after the printf completes:
+Set a breakpoint at the `printf` function.
+Step passed the captcha and stop at the instruction just after `printf` completes (`0x8049208: add esp,0x10`):
 ```
  _    _____    _____ _       _          _  __
 | |__|___ / __|_   _| |__   / \   _ __ | |/ /